-Our team is headed up by Ian McCulloch, a licensed insolvency practitioner and director at Begbies Traynor.
+Our team is headed up by Chris Lawton, a licensed insolvency practitioner and director at Begbies Traynor.
 He can help you with a range of business rescue and recovery options, as well as talking you through potential strategies for closing your company, depending on which route you want to take.

 The North West team are stationed at four key locations across the region: Manchester, Liverpool, Preston and Blackpool.
 We also have a number of shared office locations, including Southport, where we can meet you to discuss your situation and work towards the best solution possible.
 For a free confidential discussion about your business troubles with a licensed insolvency practitioner, contact Begbies Traynor today.